demisto/content-docs/docs/contributing/checklist.md

 *Note*: the playbook README file must be updated with the correct image link after the Pull Request is opened, as explained in the documentation [here](integration-docs#images)

-### Incident or Indicator Fields
+## Incident or Indicator Fields

 If your pack contains at least a custom Incident or Indicator field, you'll need:

-- [ ] Incident or Indicator field JSON files (i.e. `Packs/YourPackName/IncidentFields/YourIncidentFieldName.json` or `Packs/YourPackName/IndicatorFields/YourIndicatorFieldName.json`)
+- [ ] Incident or Indicator field JSON file (i.e. `Packs/YourPackName/IncidentFields/YourIncidentFieldName.json` or `Packs/YourPackName/IndicatorFields/YourIndicatorFieldName.json`)

-### Incident or Indicator Types
+## Incident or Indicator Types

 If your pack contains at least a custom Incident or Indicator type, you'll need:

-- [ ] Incident or Indicator type JSON files (i.e. `Packs/YourPackName/IncidentTypes/YourIncidentTypeName.json` or `Packs/YourPackName/IndicatorType/YourIndicatorTypeName.json`)
+- [ ] Incident or Indicator type JSON file (i.e. `Packs/YourPackName/IncidentTypes/YourIncidentTypeName.json` or `Packs/YourPackName/IndicatorType/YourIndicatorTypeName.json`)

 If you have a custom Incident or Indicator type, most probably you'll also have to include corresponding *Classifiers*, *Mappers* and *Layouts*:

-#### Classification and Mapping
+## Classifiers and Mappers

-- [ ] Classifier files
+- [ ] Classifier JSON file (i.e. `Packs/YourPackName/Classifiers/classifier-YourIntegrationName.json`)
-- [ ] Mapper files
+- [ ] Mapper JSON file (i.e. `Packs/YourPackName/Classifiers/classifier-mapper-incoming-YourIntegrationName.json`)

 If you want your pack to be also compatible with version 5.x of Cortex XSOAR (5.0 and 5.5), you'll also need:

-- [ ] Classification & Mapping JSON file
+- [ ] 5.x Classifier & Mapper JSON file (i.e. `Packs/YourPackName/Classifiers/classifier-YourIntegrationName_5_9_9.json`)

-#### Incident or Indicator Layouts
+## Incidents or Indicator Layouts

-- [ ]  Layout Files (one for each type of Layout)
+- [ ] Layout JSON file (i.e. `Packs/YourPackName/Layouts/layoutscontainer-YourIncidentTypeName.json`)

 If you want your pack to be also compatible with version 5.x of Cortex XSOAR (5.0 and 5.5), you'll also need:

-- [ ] 5.x Layout File (one file only that contains all layout types)
+- [ ] 5.x Layout JSON File (one file for each Layout type, i.e. `Packs/YourPackName/Layouts/layouts-details-YourIncidentTypeName.json`)

-###  Automation script requirements
+##  Scripts (Automations)

 If your pack contains at least an automation script, the automation directory should contain the following: